hillarykrumbholz/SMV/README.md

 # Supervised Machine Learning and Credit Risk

 ## Project Overview
-To create worksheets. dashboards, and stories from New York City bike-sharing data using Tableau.
+To create worksheets, dashboards, and stories from New York City bike-sharing data using Tableau.

 ## Resources
 Data Sources: LoanStats_2019Q1.csv <br>